 Below are some examples of personal information we commonly collect:

-- Statistical information regarding the use of our websites, including websites users' IP addresses and the dates and times of visits
+Statistical information regarding the use of our websites, including website users IP addresses and the dates and times of visits

 How do we collect your personal information?

 Online activity by visitors to our website or their use of social media

 Interacting with us in person, on the phone or online